 "Speedy Jim" responded - There was some concern about charging batteries when there is an alternator connected or on fuel injection systems.
 Take the cables off to be safe.

 Rob responded - I guess it's an additional safety thing -- removing the cables, but I've never bothered, and never had any trouble.
 But I HAVE always left the car door open so any hydrogen can vent out easily.
 That also means turning off the interior light, just so there's no possible ignition source.

 Follow on from Dave - I've had the battery on the trickle charger all day (with the cables removed, on the advice of "Speedy Jim").
 It was only putting out nine volts when I checked it last night.
 I took the charger off a few minutes ago, and it was at about 12.5 volts on my meter.

 An unused battery should be recharged every month or so -- 4-5 hours (or overnight) with a 4 amp charger is fine.
-If they are left for too long the plates sulphate and the battery behaves like it's old.
+If a battery is left uncharged for too long the plates sulphate and the battery behaves like it's old.
 If you have a modern multistage battery charger which has a "maintenance/float/trickle" last stage, you can leave it permanently attached when the car is not in use - that will maintain the battery in a fully charged condition.

 Rust Associated with the Battery